autocrossblog/autocrossblog.github.io/_posts/2011-01-19-decking-out-the-project350z-in-dotnetnuke.md

 permalink: decking-out-the-project350z-in-dotnetnuke
 image:
 categories: [ 350z, nissan, vinyl ]
+description: Discover how an avid DotNetNuke user, who also works for the corporation, proudly promotes this open source platform by sporting its logo on his car.
 ---

 I don't have an Autocross event coming up for a couple weeks, but I couldn't wait, I had to do something to the car.